dafky2000/simplectemplate/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-#### **Do you intend to add a new feature or change an existing one?**

-* Do not open an issue on GitHub until you have collected positive feedback about the change.
-GitHub issues are primarily intended for bug reports and fixes.

 #### **Do you have questions about the source code?**